CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 I get a popup prompt asking me to put in my name, the consol there throws a underfined.

 What effect does calling the `prompt` function have? calling the prompt function will show the user a popup in the browser asking the user for information.
 What is the return value of `prompt`?

-I did not see the expected value that was collected via the prompt I got a underfined  in the console.
+The prompt() function: Displays a dialog box that asks the user to input something.

+Returns: A string: the text the user has entered. and null: if the user clicks "Cancel" or closes the prompt dialog.